mcci-catena/MCCI-Catena-SHT3x/README.md

 3. If the client needs to make periodic measurements, the client first calls `cSHT3x::startPeriodicMeasurement()` to set the parameters for the periodic measurement, and start the acquisition process.
 The result of this call is the number of milliseconds per measurement.

-   To collect results, the client occasionaly calls `cSHT3x::getPeriodicMeasurement()` or `cSHT3x::getPeriodicMeasurementRaw()`.
+   To collect results, the client occasionally calls `cSHT3x::getPeriodicMeasurement()` or `cSHT3x::getPeriodicMeasurementRaw()`.
 If a measurement is available, it will be returned, and the method returns `true`; otherwise, the method returns `false`.
 To save power, the client should delay the appropriate number of milliseconds between calls (as indicated by the result of `cSHT3x::startPeriodicMeasurement()`).

 Measurements are returned in structures (`cSHT3x::Measurements` or `cSHT3x::MeasurementsRaw`, respectively.)
 These structures have some utility methods: